 Air charters started to take place from 1929 and by the mid 1940s it was considered necessary to form an aviation division of the Baltic Exchange to regulate this activity.
 Initially known as the Air Freight Advisory Committee, this group became the Airbrokers Association in March 1949, and the Baltic Exchange was then able to add the accolade of being the world’s first air freight exchange to its long list of achievements.

 The aim of the Airbrokers Association was to bring to aircraft chartering the same standards of integrity and professionalism for which the Baltic Exchange had long been known and respected.
 In 1976 membership was opened to include airlines and other non-members of the Exchange who could show that they operated their aviation businesses to the same high standards set by the original association.
-The name then changed to its present title of the Baltic Air Charter Association.
+The name then changed to the Baltic Air Charter Association.

 Later advances in communications resulted in a decline in air charter business actually taking place on the trading floor of the Exchange, but members continued to use the facilities offered for social functions and private meetings.